ralfbiedert/cheats.rs/content/_index.md

 }
 ```

-- this creates a relation relation of types named `Complex`
+- this creates a relation relation of types named `Complex`,
 - with 3 inputs (`Self` is always one) and 2 outputs, and it holds `(Self, I1, I2) => (O1, O2)`

 <mini-table>